-It’s a difficult time for Creative Industries businesses thanks to the double-whammy of Covid-19 and Brexit.
-Creative businesses are struggling with unprecedented challenges from adapting to new ways of working, to losing some or most of their income, or even mothballing their entire operation for an indefinite period.
-Even those businesses that have been positively affected by the pandemic may have capacity issues, or simply be unsure how to make the most of their new-found success.
+It’s been a difficult few years for Creative Industries businesses in the UK thanks to the double-whammy of Covid-19 and Brexit.
+Creative businesses have struggled with unprecedented challenges from adapting to new ways of working, to losing some or most of their income, or even mothballing their entire operation for an indefinite period.
+Even those businesses that were positively affected by the pandemic may have experienced capacity issues, or simply be unsure how to make the most of their new-found success.
+Now, with the rapid rate of development in Artificial Intelligence (AI), creative industries businesses are facing new challenges from technology; which is becoming much more successful at carrying out creative tasks than most commentators had predicted.
 At ER Grove we understand the importance of the creative industries to the UK economy, and the unique opportunities and challenges of working in this sector.
 As creative industry accountants we could prepare you a package that will really add value to your business.

 Click here to download our guide to running a successful business in the Creative Industries, or read on to find out more.

 Often people think of musicians, actors and dancers when they hear the term Creative Industries, but in fact the Performing (and visual) Arts are only one sub-sector of a vast cross-section of industries, each of which has its own ways of working.

 At the more ‘commercial’ end of the industries we have Advertising & Marketing; Architecture; Product, Graphic and Fashion Design; IT, Software & Computer Services.
 These sub-sectors operate as going concerns, with profit-generation and expansion often key goals.